kmarkus/rFSM/doc/README.txt

 6 Tools
 ~~~~~~~~
   - =rfsm-viz=
-    simple tool which can generate images from statemachines.
+    simple tool which can generate images from state machines.

     to generate all possible formats run: